 This Presentation contains "forward-looking statements" and "forward-looking information" within the meaning of applicable Canadian and United States securities legislation (together, "forward looking information").
 Except for statements of historical fact relating to Canada Jetlines Operations Ltd. (the "Company"), the statements contained herein constitute forward-looking information, including any information as to strategy, plans or future financial or operating performance.
 Forward-looking information is characterized by words such as "plan", "expect", "budget", "target", "project", "intend", "believe", "anticipate", "estimate" and other similar words or statements that certain events or conditions "may" or "will" occur.
-Forward-looking information is based on the opinions, assumptions at considered to be reasonable at the time the statements are made, and are inherently subject to a variety of risks and uncertainties and other known and unknown factors that could cause actual events or results to differ materially from those projected in the forward-looking information; inability to secure or maintain required governmental, regulatory, stock exchange or other such approvals; the completion of the licensing process; the ability to acquire aircraft on favorable terms and general economic, market or business conditions.
-In particular, this Presentation contains forward-looking aircraft on certain routes and the pricing of airfares on such routes; anticipated competitive response from existing airlines as well as potential new market entrants which may compete with the Company; future profitability; the launch of Jetlines Vacations; impact of governmental regulation on the Company; future development and growth prospects; expected aircraft fleet size; expected operating costs, general administrative costs, costs of services and other costs and expenses; ability to meet current and future obligations; projections of revenues and profits; ability to obtain equipment, services and supplies in a timely manner, in
+Forward-looking information is based on the opinions, assumptions and estimates of management that are considered to be reasonable at the time the statements are made, and are inherently subject to a variety of risks and uncertainties and other known and unknown factors that could cause actual events or results to differ materially from those projected in the forward-looking information.
+These factors include the need for additional financing; reliance on key personnel; the potential for conflicts of interest among certain officers, directors or promoters; the absence of dividends; competition; inability to secure or maintain required governmental, regulatory, stock exchange or other such approvals; the completion of the licensing process; the ability to acquire aircraft on favorable terms and general economic, market or business conditions.
+In particular, this Presentation contains forward-looking information pertaining to the following: expectations as to future operations of the Company and the timing and receipt of all regulatory approvals required for operations by the Company; desirability in particular, this Presentation contains forward-looking aircraft on certain routes and the pricing of airfares on such routes; anticipated competitive response from existing airlines as well as p

-With respect to forward-looking information contained in this Presentation, the Company have made assumptions regarding, among other things, the following: the timely receipt of any governmental approvals required for international operations; the continuation of operations by the Company and the success of such operations; the ability of the Company to implement its business plan as intended; the legislative and regulatory environments of the jurisdictions where the Company will carry on business or have operations; the impact of competition and the competitive response to the Company's business strategy; availability of aircraft; timing and amount of capital expenditures; conditions in general economic and financial markets; and the Company's ability to obtain additional financing on satisfactory terms.
+With respect to forward-looking information contained in this Presentation, the Company have made assumptions regarding, among other things, the following: the timely receipt of any governmental approvals required for international operations; the continuation of operations by the Company and the success of such operations; the ability of the Company to implement its business plan as intended; the legislative and regulatory environments of the jurisdictions where the Company will carry on business or have operations; the impact of competitive response to the Company's business strategy; availability of aircraft; timing and amount of capital expenditures; conditions in general economic and financial markets; and the Company's ability to obtain additional financing on satisfactory terms.
 The actual results, performance or achievements of the Company could differ materially from those anticipated in the forward-looking information as a result of the risk factors set forth below, including but not limited to: general economic conditions; the ability of management to execute its business plan; the competitive response from existing airlines in North America and potential new market entrants which may compete with the Company; the impact of the COVID-19 pandemic; the availability of sufficient financial resources to fund the Company's expenditures; the possibility that government policies, regulations or laws may change or governmental approvals may be delayed, withheld or conditioned; stock market volatility and market valuations; and the availability of capital on acceptable terms or at all.